Making sugar figures for cake toppers is a fabulous way of adding character and personalisation to a cake.

 PRACTISE, PRACTISE, PRACTISE!

-My first attempts at sugar figures were a little dodgy to say the least!
-But with patience, practise and trying out different pastes, tools and techniques, I found the right materials/equipment to suit my style.
+My first attempts at modelling sugar figures in 2012 were not amazing, but with patience, practise and trying out different pastes, tools and techniques, I found the right materials/equipment to suit my style.

-I hope this has left you raring to get going with your own sugar figure modelling adventure, so why not start by trying out some of my FREE PDF pictorials, to make these simple, cute girl and boy sugar figures?
+I hope this has left you raring to get going with your own sugar figure modelling adventure, so why not start by trying out my FREE PDF pictorial, to make this simple, cute girl and sugar figures?

-Using basic tools and simple techniques, the step by step instructions and full colour photos make these ideal starter projects.
+Using basic tools and simple techniques, the step by step instructions and full colour photos make this an ideal starter project.

 As an Amazon Associate I earn from qualifying purchases